AchmedM/Mrestani-2021-Cell-Reports-Python-Code/README.md

 ```

 Start jupyter notebook from Anaconda prompt.
-Navigate to and open dissertation_achmed_mrestani_notebook.ipynb.
+Navigate to and open analysis_notebook.ipynb.
 Follow the instructions in the notebook to analyze the test file dStorm647_Nc82_8.txt.
-Open dissertation_achmed_mrestani_notebook.html for an already executed version of the notebook.
+Open analysis_notebook.html for an already executed version of the notebook.